thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

    templates.
  * Create forms in your templates that are completely integrated with your form-backing beans and result bindings, including the use of property editors, conversion services and validation error handling.
- * Display internationalization messages from messages files managed by Spring (through the usual `MessageSource` objects).
+ * Display internationalization messages from message files managed by Spring (through the usual `MessageSource` objects).
  * Resolve your templates using Spring's own resource resolution mechanisms.